alistairjevans/TypedIds/README.md

 TypedIds helps you avoid that by automatically generating typed IDs for you!

-> TypedIds is a very early work in progress!!
-It works for a simple case, but bear in mind it needs more work.

 TypedIds is built as a [.NET Roslyn Source Generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/); you'll need to be running the .NET 5 SDK and the latest Visual Studio version.